Skip to main content

 Know the details before you apply.
 Good credit will help you avoid a higher interest rate.
 Ensure you can make the monthly payments so you don’t fall into a mound of debt while financing your renovation.

 If your credit is less than stellar or you’re not prepared for monthly payments, equity sharing products like Hometap are worth exploring.
 With a home equity investment, homeowners receive cash in exchange for a share of their home’s future value.
-There is no interest, no monthly payments, and no restrictions on how the funds are used for the life of the Investment (10 years).
+There is no monthly payments, and no restrictions on how the funds are used for the life of the Investment (10 years).

 Don’t let sticker shock defer your dream of a home renovation.
 With smart planning and budgeting, you can beautifully and affordably redo your house—on your terms.
 Fund your next home renovation project without monthly payments or interest.